Dustin Poirier Net Worth, Career Earnings & Endorsement Deals

 Compare Poirier’s UFC debut purse to his recent fights.
 For his UFC 155-pound clash last time out with Michael Chandler at UFC 281, Poirier reportedly pocketed around $1 million.
 This emphasizes just how big of a star the American is and how much of a draw he is to MMA fans all around the world.

-The biggest purse of Dustin Poirier’s career to date in the UFC came in his second fight against Conor McGregor at UFC 257.
-The Louisiana man pocketed somewhere in the region of $1,070,000 in total, taking into account his base salary, win bonus, sponsorship earnings, gate and his share of the pay-per-view (source: totalsportal.com).
+The biggest purse of Dustin Poirier’s career to date in the UFC came in his trilogy fight against Conor McGregor at UFC 264.
+The Louisiana man pocketed somewhere in the region of $5,121,000 in total, taking into account his base salary, win bonus, sponsorship earnings, gate and his share of the pay-per-view (source: totalsportal.com).

-The second larger purse of Poirier’s came at UFC 264, also against Conor McGregor in their trilogy bout.
-‘The Diamond’ reportedly earned a guaranteed salary of $5,121,000.
-It is likely that Poirier actually earned closer to $6m for the fight when you consider pay-per-view revenue, the gate and endorsement deals.

 Several other high caliber fights of Poirier’s have earned him a fortune too in recent years.
 Given that he is a household name in MMA circles, it comes as absolutely no surprise to discover that the 1989-born MMA superstar was raking in some huge purses.